-The hobby of Amateur Radio (also known as 'Ham Radio') has been around for well over 100 years.
-This hobby basically involves qualified people communicating with each other using their 'Amateur Radios', (transmitters and receivers / transceivers) which operate on specific bands of frequencies.
-Amateur Radio Operators, also known as 'Hams' come from all walks of life.
+The Hobby of Amateur Radio (also known as 'Ham Radio') has been around for well over 100 years.
+This Hobby basically involves qualified people communicating with each other using their 'Amateur Radios', (transmitters and receivers / transceivers) which operate on specific bands of frequencies.
+Amateur Radio Operators, also known as 'Hams' come from all walks of Life.
 From engineers and doctors to bricklayers and teachers, Operators now number around 3 million, Worldwide.
 Both able and disabled people can participate.
 This is a fabulous pastime for visually impaired people.
 Ages range from about 8 years to people well into their 90's.
-There are more women Hams these days than ever before.
+There are more Women Amateur Operators nowadays than ever before.
 Ham Radio gives Operators a sense of excitement, 'working Hams from around the Globe.'
 Italian 'Guglielmo Marconi,' electrical engineer and inventor is credited with being the first Amateur Radio Operator to send and receive morse code radio signals across the Atlantic in 1901.
 He shared the Nobel Prize in Physics with Karl Braun in 1909 for their contributions to the development of wireless telegraphy.
 The first Amateur Radio Club, 'The Wireless Institute of Australia' was formed in 1910.

 w insignificant are w

 CLICK HERE TO VIEW AN ARTICLE BY THE AMERICAN RADIO RELAY LEAGUE DESCRIBING HOW HF RADIO SIGNALS TRAVEL AROUND THE EARTH.